viilaismonster/netcat-httpd/README.md

 netcat-httpd
 ============

-accoring to `man nc`, it's common uses include

-* shell-script based HTTP clients and servers

-this a httpd server based on netcat
+a httpd server, based on `nc` and pure shell scripts

 ## FEATURE